lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 1. Original [characters data](https://raw.githubusercontent.com/lauzikaite/r-novice-gapminder/gh-pages/_episodes_rmd/data/character_data_S01-S08.csv)
 2. Additional [data encoding](https://raw.githubusercontent.com/lauzikaite/r-novice-gapminder/gh-pages/_episodes_rmd/data/encoding.csv) table

 In this episode, we will provide solutions based both on **base R** and **Tidyverse**.
 To begin with, we will only load the `dplyr` package, which we will use the most.
+Note that we will call some of the functions from other **Tidyverse** packages by `package_name::function_name` which is a common way of calling functions without loading the whole package.

 ~~~